 Giving up wheat is another kind of low-carb diet, and I fully support it.

 You’ll probably feel better coming off sugar and wheat.
 Almost everyone does.
 Does that mean you should go on to avoid all carbs?
 What will that do to your periods?

 - Do you suffer stress or HPA (hypothalamic-pituitary-adrenal) dysfunction?

 Insulin resistance may require a low carb diet

-If you have insulin-resistance, then you may have insulin resistant (Type 1) PCOS.
+If you have insulin resistance, then you may have insulin resistant (Type 1) PCOS.
 You’ve essentially lost your periods to a high-carb diet.
-To reverse PCOS and get you periods back, you first want to quit sugar and wheat (don’t miss this step!).
+To reverse PCOS and get your periods back, you first want to quit sugar and wheat (don’t miss this step!).
 You may then progress to temporarily reduce (not eliminate) other carbohydrates.
 According to a new review paper, a low carb diet is the best way to improve sensitivity.

 You shouldn’t need to go below 75 – 100 grams of carbohydrate per day.
 You’ll want a low-carb higher-protein breakfast and lunch, and then a small portion of starch with dinner (along with protein, fat, and veggies, of course).
 Starch with dinner creates satiety and prevents night-time snacking.
 It can also promote sleep.

 Once you no longer have insulin resistance, you can go back to eating some starch.

 Tip: Do you know if you have insulin resistance?
 Ask your doctor to test fasting insulin (not just fasting glucose).
 Your insulin should be less than 60 pmol/L (10 mu/L).
 You can also use a blood test called HOMA-IR index, which is a ratio between fasting insulin and fasting glucose.
 Higher insulin means insulin resistance.